Spider-Man in film: Spider-Man: Homecoming (2017)

 Work on an MCU Spider-Man production began in February 2015.
 Ted Melfi, Jonathan Levine, and Jon Watts were among the filmmakers executives considered to direct Spider-Man: Homecoming, with Watts ultimately signed as director in June 2015.
 Watts came to Marvel's attention for his work in the independent thriller Cop Car (2015).
 The studios hired a succession of writers to produce the script for Homecoming.

 Some 1,500 actors were scouted for the role of Peter Parker / Spider-Man.
 Six of the actors auditioned in screen tests with Robert Downey Jr. in character as Iron Man / Tony Stark, which the producers viewed to observe their onscreen chemistry.
 The filmmakers held further auditions when Tom Holland and Charlie Rowe were picked as the finalists.
-Holland was cast as Parker in June 2015, signing a six-picture deal to appear in three Spider-Man films and three other MCU films.
-Homecoming details Parker's transformation into Spider-Man, in what the filmmakers described as a coming-of-age story.
+Holland was cast as Peter in June 2015, signing a six-picture deal to appear in three Spider-Man films and three other MCU films.
+Homecoming details Peter's transformation into Spider-Man, in what the filmmakers described as a coming-of-age story.
 Shooting took place from June to October 2016, and the film was released in July 2017.

 Spider-Man: Far From Home (2019)

 Studio executives were already contemplating sequels to Homecoming before the original film's release.
 The filmmakers developed Spider-Man: Far From Home as the final film of the third phase of the MCU's Infinity Saga.
-Watts and screenwriters Chris McKenna and Erik Sommers were confirmed to be returning for the film in late 2017.
+Watts and screenwriters Chris McKenna and Erik Sommers were confirmed to be returning for the film in mid 2017.
 Watts was especially interested in resolving the narratives about the Spider-Man characters from Avengers: Endgame (2019) because they received an ambiguous resolution.
-In Far From Home, Nick Fury (Samuel L. Jackson) recruits Parker to help Mysterio (Jake Gyllenhaal) defeat the Elementals.
+In Far From Home, Nick Fury (Samuel L. Jackson) recruits Peter to help Mysterio (Jake Gyllenhaal) defeat the Elementals.
 Filming occurred from July to October 2018, and the theatrical release was scheduled in July 2019.
 Far From Home became the first Spider-Man film to gross $1 billion at the box office.

 Spider-Man: No Way Home (2021)

 A third entry in the MCU Spider-Man franchise began development shortly after Sony and Marvel's contract was effective.
 Watts continued his duties as director, while McKenna and Sommers returned to write the screenplay of what would become Spider-Man: No Way Home.
-The writers conceived a multiverse story from an idea inspired by the fantasy drama It's a Wonderful Life (1946), wherein Parker convinces Dr. Stephen Strange (Benedict Cumberbatch) to reverse the events leading to the exposure of his identity as Spider-Man with a spell.
+The writers conceived a multiverse story from an idea inspired by the fantasy drama It's a Wonderful Life (1946), wherein Peter convinces Dr. Stephen Strange (Benedict Cumberbatch) to reverse the events leading to the exposure of his identity as Spider-Man with a spell.
 The film connects Sony's Spider-Man universes to the MCU and features several of the associated characters, including Maguire and Garfield's Spider-Men.
 No Way Homes production lasted from October 2020 to March 2021, and the film debuted in theaters in December 2021.
 By the end of the global rollout, it became the highest-grossing film of 2021 with a box office take of $1.910 billion.
 (Note: Excludes grosses from subsequent re-releases.)